 Next, determine how much you can afford to devote every month to paying off your debts and make sure the total exceeds the minimum payment requirements (and hopefully exceeds it by a substantial margin).
 Then, see if you can get some relief via the following options:

 - Negotiate with creditors, as some will agree to a lower payment or debt reductions, especially if you demonstrate hardship.

-- Explore consolidating debt into a personal loan, which may have a lower rate.
+- Explore consolidating debt into an NEA Personal Loan, which may have a lower rate.

 - Connect with a debt relief service.
 But be aware that a number of advertised “Get Rid of Debt Forever!” companies aren’t on the up-and-up.
 To find a reputable provider, Fox recommends the American Fair Credit Council (AFCC).